At a glance: Enable attribution recording and postback sending to partners by connecting AppsFlyer to your integrated partners.

 - Plan to use only URI schemes for deep linking

-- Using a single link for both Android and iOS apps or
+- You want a single link for both Android and iOS apps, or

 Note that selecting OneLink changes the click recording link from app specific to a OneLink URL.

 Use this field if in addition if you want a URI scheme to open the app.
 URI schemes are recommended as a fallback method to open the app if Universal Links or App Links fail.
 If you add a URI scheme here, it overrides any other URI schemes already in your OneLink template settings.

 Learn more about deep linking solutions.

 Set the time period following the re-engagement, where the user's in-app events are attributed to the retargeting media source.
 You can set the value in days (1-90), hours (up to 23), or even lifetime.